illiteratewaffle/RetroArcade/use_case_descriptions.md

 4. The Create a New Account Button does not appear.

 **Priority:** High.
 The creation of Profiles is required to properly track players' game history, leaderboard rankings, player stats and win/loss ratios for appropriate match making.
-Profiles also allow users to find their friends' profiles to play against.
+Profiles also allow players to find their friends' profiles to play against.

 **When available:** On the Main Menu Screen near Log in when no profile is currently logged into the program currently.